r4victor/tenthousandmeters/content/blog/python_bts_13.md

 ## Can't we remove the GIL?

 The first step to remove the GIL is to understand why it exists.
 Think why you would typically use locks in a multi-threaded program, and you'll get the answer.
 It's to prevent race conditions and make certain operations atomic from the perspective of other threads.
 Say you have a sequence of statements that modifies some data structure.
-If you don't surround it with a lock, then another thread can access the data structure somewhere in the middle of the modification and get a broken incomplete view.
+If you don't surround the sequence with a lock, then another thread can access the data structure somewhere in the middle of the modification and get a broken incomplete view.

 Or say you increment the same variable from multiple threads.
 If the increment operation is not atomic and not protected by a lock, then the final value of the variable can be less than the the total number of increments.
 This is a typical data race: